|Why I didn't add backdrops (other than the room walls) to my layout can be summarized by this photo.|

 More backdrops means more light is getting blocked from reaching the layout - the solution of just adding more light fixtures in the hope the problem goes away only goes so far!

 3. Multiple peninsulas broken up with backdrops may help create a sense of isolation and distance - and if that's the goal that's fine.
 But such a benchwork footprint usually means narrow shelves (a few inches on each side of the track has been promoted by some) which may serve the purpose of stretching the mainline length but at the expense of visual impact.
 The only photo angle available is the "extreme 3/4 wedge shot."
-Worse than that, when viewing the layout in person you achieve the sense of a train in the environment - it looks like exactly what it is - a model train running along a narrow shelf with a modicum of scenery on each side.
+Worse than that, when viewing the layout in person you will find it a struggle to achieve the sense of a train in the environment - it usually looks like exactly what it is - a model train running along a narrow shelf with a modicum of scenery on each side.

 |The 3/4 wedgie view of a train - you better like this perspective - a lot - unless you include some deeper scenes somewhere on your layout.|